Erik-Codeblind/git-more/README.md

 ## git-branchify (cob)

-This command allows you to create new branches and automatically format the branch name to lower case with dashes.
-It is useful for managing long branch names, especially when cutting and pasting.
-The new branch is created of the current branch using `git checkout -b`.
+This command allows you to create new branches with `checkout -b`, while automatically formatting the branch name to lower kebab-case.
+It is useful for managing long branch names, especially when cutting and pasting from Jira ticket titles.

-**Example**
 ```
 $ git branchify Branchify Makes It Easy To Cut-and-Paste Branch Names
 Switched to a new branch 'branchify-makes-it-easy-to-cut-and-paste-branch-names'